Brochure Design Tips from the experts

 Words and images work together.

-Carefully balance the amount of text with the size and visual impact of the images in the brochure.
+Carefully balance the amount of text with visual impact of the images in the design of the brochure.
 Maintain consistency in color, style and tone with other marketing tools from the same brand.
 Clarity and simplicity of the message are vitally important, particularly as the product/service become more complex.
 Strive to make looking at and reading the brochure interesting and enjoyable, beginning with an attention-getting front cover.

 Color, size, shape and delivery.